BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/using_libraries.md

 Probably the most well known web mapping framework is Google maps.
 Google Maps revolutionized web mapping, and web development in general by being one of the first applications to prove that web apps could be as powerful as desktop apps.

 Today we'll be looking a different web mapping library, LeafletJS.
 Leaflet is the second largest web mapping library in the world.
-It's open source, and free to use, and often has more consistent data than Google Maps.
+It's open source, and free to use, and often has more up to date data than Google Maps.

 ---